ahoward/mongoid-haystack/README.md

     article = results.first.model

+  # by default searching returns Mongoid::Haystack::Index objects. you'll want to
+  # expand these results to the models they reference in your views, but avoid
+  # doing an N+1 query.  to do this simply call Haystack.models_for on the result
+  # set and the models will be eager loaded using only as many queries as their
+  # are model types in your result set.  although a slightly less beautiful
+  # api compared to 'results.models' it avoids issues with whichever
+  # pagination plugin you might be using since the results of a normal
+  # Mongoid::Criteria objects - just like every other Mongoid query
+  #

+    @results = Mongoid::Haystack.search('needle').page(params[:page]).per(10)
+    @models = Mongoid::Haystack.models_for(results)

   # haystack stems the search terms and does score based sorting all using a
   # fast b-tree